Investing and Global Finance News

 Food & Drink Looking Good for 2023

+A recent study by Marcum LLP indicates that over two-thirds of executives in the food and beverage industry maintain a positive outlook for 2023.
 Executives in food manufacturers, eateries, distributors, retailers, and agriculturists were asked about the various issues facing their work and businesses.
-With close to 70% of respondents pointing to an increase in revenue (when compared to 2021), there were additional factors explaining the positivity.
+With close to 70% of respondents pointing to an increase in… Continue Reading

 Moxion Power Batteries are on Set